This updated post was originally published in August 2018.

 These objections may have nothing to do with your price and everything to do with where they're at.
 Sometimes they're either not 100% committed to a particular course of action, e.g. they may just be price shopping, or they may simply be using price as an easy way out for not wanting to buy.

-Whatever the case, by asking your client a few simple questions in non-aggressive way and listening to their concerns, you can find out if they really want to work with you, or are using price as an excuse.
+Whatever the case, by asking your client a few simple questions in a non-aggressive way and listening to their concerns, you can find out if they really want to work with you, or are using price as an excuse.

-2. Agree that you're expensive
+2. Acknowledge that you're expensive

 Communicate to your clients the real value of your work, the processes and time involved to help them get results.
 Explain to them that it's taken years of dedication for you to build your expertise and knowledge in your field.
 So yes, you are expensive.
 But if you can convey the true value of what you do, then your clients will realise that your services are worth the price tag.